SegViz: A federated-learning based framework for multi-organ segmentation on heterogeneous data sets with partial annotations: Introduction

-These challenges can be addressed by training multi-task segmentation models from distributed datasets using collaborative learning.
-However, aggregating knowledge from datasets curated at different imaging centers is challenging as different imaging centers may focus on related but different tasks; suppose one center is training a liver segmentation model while another center is training a spleen segmentation model from CT scans.
-These two datasets would contain images with a similar field of view but different, incomplete annotations, as illustrated in Figure \ref{fig:introfig}.
+The challenge of training several individual models separately and the need for large-scale multi-organ datasets can be addressed by training multi-task segmentation models from distributed datasets using collaborative learning.
+Federated learning (FL) has gained importance in recent years for solving this challenge by collaboratively training one global model from several local models without data sharing.
+However, the capability of FL in aggregating knowledge from datasets curated at different imaging centers is challenging as each imaging center may focus on related but different tasks; suppose one center is training a liver segmentation model while another center is training a spleen segmentation model from CT scans.
+These two datasets would contain images with a similar field of view but different, incomplete annotations, as illustrated in \ref{fig:introfig}.
 Such a situation, where one dataset has only a few organs annotated while another dataset contains no overlapping annotations with the first one is very common in medical imaging.

-Therefore, there is a need to develop methods that can be effective in sharing knowledge in a privacy-preserving, distributed setting, where each dataset can have inherent heterogeneity and contains missing annotations.
-To that end, we developed SegViz, a federated learning (FL) framework for aggregating knowledge from heterogeneous, distributed medical image segmentation datasets and incomplete annotations into a ‘global‘ meta-model.
-We evaluated the SegViz framework for the task of liver and spleen segmentation on CT scans using distributed nodes containing MSD liver and MSD spleen segmentation datasets.
-The segmentations from the SegViz framework were compared to training separate baseline models for each individual task.
+In this paper, we propose SegViz, a federated learning (FL) based framework for aggregating knowledge from heterogeneous, distributed medical imaging datasets with distinct and partial annotations into a single ‘global‘ model.
+We evaluated the SegViz framework for the task of segmenting four organs - liver, spleen, pancreas, and kidneys on CT scans using distributed nodes each containing one local dataset.
+We compare the performance of SegViz trained global models to models trained individually on each dataset as well as a model trained by centrally aggregating all the datasets.